Labour's Brexit conundrum | DW | 18.12.2020

 "We were a counterweight to the anti-immigrant fear mongering of the former leader of the right-wing UKIP, Nigel Farage," Alan Johnson, a senior research fellow at the Britain Israel Communications and Research Center, wrote in The New York Times in 2017 and repeated to DW.
 "Whatever the EU could have been, since the 1980s it has made neoliberal economics an integral part of the project," he says.

 But attacking the EU is problematic.
 On one hand, it upholds many social democratic values and institutions.
 On the other, it is actually less bureaucratic than the UK in some respects.
 Thatcher's pressure in the 1980s, ironically, actually made the EU far more market oriented than many in the UK might realize.
-At the same time, the room for national governments to operate remains wide.
-The UK, for example, spends 39% of its national income on the public sector, while France has a public sector, which makes up more than 56% of its economy.
+At the same time, room for national governments to operate remains wide.
+The UK, for example, spends 39% of its national income on the public sector, while France's public sector makes up more than 56% of its economy.
 Meanwhile, state aid rules in practice are no barrier to increasing public ownership in the UK: many other EU states have large, nationalized sectors of the economy.

 Outside the euro and Schengen zones, and with many opt-outs and rebates, the UK was only ever partially inside the EU, Blyth says.
 "The UK had the best deal in the EU," he says.
 "The new Brexit deal effectively leaves finance untouched, so there is no great problem, you'd think.
 But the UK now wants to negotiate a worse deal than the one it had within the EU.
 It is absurd, like trying to negotiate yourself taller.
 I see no great conspiracy, just a massive cock-up here," Blyth concludes.